FORECAST: More spotty, tropical downpours today

 WEATHER HEADLINES

-- HEAVY RAINFALL: While t-storm coverage will be more scattered, some 1-2″ rainfall totals are still possible
+- HEAVY RAINFALL: While thunderstorm coverage will be more scattered, some 1″-2″ rainfall totals are still possible

-- SEVERE T-STORM RISK: Very isolated but enough fuel for a few warnings to get triggered
+- SEVERE THUNDERSTORM RISK: A low risk, but an isolated severe storm is possible

 LOUISVILLE, Ky.
 (WAVE) - Scattered showers and thunderstorms will be possible at any hour of the day Monday.
 Some will be brief, some strong with wind gusts and torrential rainfall.